 Sales and marketing expenses for fiscal 2019 increased \$10.3 million compared to fiscal 2018 primarily due to an increase of \$8.0 million in personnel costs resulting from an increase in headcount on the sales and marketing teams and a \$0.6 million increase in marketing costs, including direct costs of conference attendance and sponsorships.
+Our sales and marketing headcount grew from 110 at January 31, 2018 to 140 at January 31, 2019.
 The increase in sales and marketing expense also included a \$0.8 million increase due to the use of outside service providers to support our expanding sales and a \$0.8 million increase in allocated overhead costs due to growth supporting our continued business expansion.
 We expect sales and marketing expenses to increase in absolute dollars as we invest in expansion of our customer base and user adoption.